ChinaLast Updated: June 2011

 - Choose an Accredited Adoption Service Provider:

 The first step in adopting a child from China is to select an adoption service provider in the United States that has been accredited.
 Only these agencies and attorneys can provide adoption services between the United States and China.
-Learn about Working with an Agency.
+Learn about Working with an Adoption Service.

 Many U.S. adoption agencies are very familiar with Chinese adoption procedures and may have specific advice for their own clients, such as how best to submit applications to the CCCWA or when to travel to China.
 In addition to reading the information here for a basic outline of Chinese and U.S. procedures, check with your particular adoption agency to obtain more information about its own procedures during the Chinese adoption process.